 We are pleased to report these efforts have paid off!
 Because you demanded it, Summer’s Eve has removed 10 toxic ingredients from their products.
 This is definitely something to celebrate, but the makers of Summer’s Eve still have work to do in addressing harmful practices that can jeopardize our health.
 LEARN MORE!

-Today, leading researchers, scientists and healthcare providers joined us in an open letter (see below) to tell Prestige Consumer Healthcare, the makers of Summer’s Eve, that toxic and secret ingredients in personal care products are unacceptable.
+Environmental, health, and justice organizations from across the nation — and leading researchers, scientists and healthcare providers — have joined WVE in an open letter (see below) to tell Prestige Consumer Healthcare, the makers of Summer’s Eve, that toxic and secret ingredients in personal care products are unacceptable.

 Whether you use these products or not, it is unacceptable that a company is allowed to push a product under the guise of vaginal and sexual health, when in fact these products may pose a threat to our health.

 660 White Plains Road